SEC-i/ecoControl/docs/source/getting_started.rst

 Getting Started
 =================
-ecoControl is based on open-source tools and frameworks such as Django and postgreSQL which makes it easy to deploy.
+ecoControl is based on open-source tools and frameworks such as Django and PostgreSQL which makes it easy to deploy.
 In order to be able to start ecoControl, all requirements need to be installed and a server needs to be configured.